 Immune System Disorders

 An autoimmune disease causes the immune system to attack the body’s own tissues and cells.

 Dachshunds are predisposed to a disease called Immune-Mediated Thrombocytopenia, in which the body attacks its own platelets and clotting function is impaired.

 30% of dogs with this condition die from it, many others respond to medical treatment but have recurrent bouts throughout their life.

 Raising a Healthy Dachshund

 Any of these health problems can shorten a Dachshund’s lifespan.
-More about the Dachshund lifespan is discussed in the blog post What is the Dachshund Life Expectancy (hyperlink here).

 Although we wish we could control all factors that cause common health issues in Dachshunds, certain environmental and hereditary factors are beyond our control.